ethereum/EIPs/EIPS/eip-asdf.md

 ## Motivation

-It is impossible for Ethereum to literally "go to the moon" due to a limitation in the protocol: the block length.
+It is impossible for today's Ethereum to literally "go to the moon" due to a limitation in the protocol: the block length.
 Should validators attempt to validate on the surface of the moon, they would find that the ~1.25 second communication delay (caused by the speed of light) might cause issues with synchronization, considering the 12-second timer between blocks.
 The validators would eventually be ejected on the terrestrial chain after leaking.
 If however a substantial number of validators are displaced (think 1/3), they might follow their own fork and would eventually eject the terrestrial to finalize their own chain.

 ## Specification